Sowjanya1924/Sample-Music-Database/README.md

 # Sample-Music-Database
 Structured Query Language(SQL) is a standard language for storing, manipulating and retrieving data in databases.
-By using one of the widely used Database Management System MySQL I created a sample database for music system like spotify,gaana,..etc.
+By using one of the widely used Database Management System MySQL I created a sample database for music system.

 Building a physical Database schema: